Subspace-Boosted Model Merging: Experiments

 \subsection{Interpretable \methodboost via HO-GSVD}

-\textbf{Comparison of Generalized Singular Values.} A key limitation of modern model merging methods is their lack of interpretability.
-Leveraging HO-GSVD, we aim to provide a novel approach to model merging that enables a more transparent investigation of the merging process.
-Furthermore, we aim to also enable the comparison of the contribution of individual experts.
-Therefore, we illustrate in Fig.~\ref{fig:gen_svd_dist} the distribution of generalized singular values for an exemplary weight matrix of a ViT-B/16 attention block projection layer.
-We compare the generalized singular value distribution of 4 individual task vectors of independent tasks (Cars, DTD, Eurosat, GTSRB), against a reference merged task vector over 8 tasks.
+\textbf{Comparison of Generalized Singular Values.} A key limitation of modern model merging is its lack of interpretability.
+To address this, we leverage HO-GSVD to enable a transparent investigation of the merging process and to compare contributions of individual experts.
+Fig.~\ref{fig:gen_svd_dist} illustrates this by visualizing the distribution of generalized singular values for an exemplary weight matrix of a ViT-B/16 attention block projection layer.
+We compare the generalized singular value distribution of 4 task vectors (Cars, DTD, Eurosat, GTSRB), against the averaged task vector over 8 tasks.

-As our framework operates over shared decomposition spaces, we can directly compare singular values, and observe that there is a large proportion of singular vectors shared across all tasks, implying high interference for the largest singular vectors (supporting concurrent insights noted in~\cite{lee2025adarankadaptiverankpruning}).
-Moreover, unlike SVD, this decomposition illustrates rank collapse clearly without relying on additional metrics, as it facilitates the direct comparison of singular value distributions.
-We observe that a significant proportion of the generalized singular values in the range 0-200 are near the minimum value for the merged model.
-However, for independent task vectors, Threshold 1 illustrates the support level for the smallest values.
-Unlike for the merged model, the generalized singular values in the same range are never near the minimum value for the independent models.
-Finally, we observe that the merged task vector is significantly below the others, implying that we need a larger merging coefficient than 1/T (T denoting the number of models) for the closest resemblance to the pre-merged task vectors.
-This implies that HO-GSVD could be used to \textit{automatically} choose the optimal merging coefficient, opening up new directions for research.
+Since HO-GSVD operates on a shared decomposition space, we can directly compare generalized singular values across tasks.
+The plot reveals a large proportion of shared generalized singular vectors among the tasks, implying that the top dimensions experience high interference.
+Furthermore, this visualization clearly illustrates rank collapse without needing additional metrics.
+For the merged model, a significant number of singular values (in the 0-200 index range) are near zero.
+In contrast, the generalized singular values for the independent task vectors remain well above this floor (Threshold 1), indicating that the merged task vector occupies a lower-rank subspace.
+Finally, we observe that the merged task vector is significantly below the others, implying that the used merging coefficient $1/N$ for the average is suboptimal, pointing to a new promising direction for future research: using HO-GSVD to \textit{automatically} choose the optimal merging coefficient.

+\textbf{Selecting Optimal Experts For Better Performance.} Another benefit of HO-GSVD is comparing the relative significance of a certain subspace for matrix $A_i$ compared to matrix $A_j$, as described in Sec.~\ref{subsection:hosb}.
+This can be used to select the optimal set of models for merging, which is a combinatorial complex problem (e.g. selecting 6 out of 20 leads to nearly 40,000 possible permutations).